FuelLabs/sway/docs/book/src/appendix/keywords.md

 The following list contains keywords that are reserved for current or future use by the Sway language.
 As such, they cannot be used as identifiers.
-Identifiers are names of functions, variables, parameters, modules, constants, attributes, types, or traits, ect.
+Identifiers are names of functions, variables, parameters, modules, constants, attributes, types or traits, ect.

 ### [Keywords Currently in Use](#keywords-currently-in-use)